Teaching Gratitude to Kids with Music: ‘Thanks a Lot’ by Raffi Activities

 Thanks for all I've got

-For a creative activity, you can pair the song with a colouring sheet, which is part of my gratitude art and music pack.
-Kids can colour in pictures that match the song lyrics while they listen.
+For a creative activity, you can pair the song with a coloring sheet, you can find here!
+Kids can color in pictures that match the song lyrics while they listen.
 Afterward, children can discuss what they are thankful for and either draw, write, or have someone help them in noting their gratitude in the space provided on the page.

 To add an extra layer of fun, consider incorporating movement along with the song.
 The Good to Know Network's blog post has some great movement ideas to pair with the different elements in this song: sun in the sky, clouds so high, whispering wind…